Visiting

 Special Use Requests:

-To assure future availability for visitors and to protect the interest of our local neighbors, any special require advance permission from the Friends of the Doubling Point Light.
+To assure an enjoyable experience for visitors and to protect the interest of our local neighbors, ALL special requests require advance permission from the Friends of the Doubling Point Light.
 If you are granted a special request, a donation to The Friends of the Doubling Point Light is appreciated.
+Email lighthouse@doublingpoint.org to submit a special use request.

 Contact Us